GerritCodeReview/plugins_lfs/src/main/resources/Documentation/config.md

 namespace, or 0 for no limit.
 If not set, defaults to 0.
 Common unit suffixes of `k`, `m`, and `g` are supported.

+lfs.readOnly
+: Whether to switch LFS for projects in this namespace into read-only mode.
+In this mode reading LFS objects is still possible but pushing is forbidden.
+Note that regular git operations are not affected.
+If not set, defaults to `false`.

 ## Global Plugin Settings

 The following options can be configured in `$GERRIT_SITE/etc/@PLUGIN@.config`